-The Union and Employer agree to establish a safety and health committee within each Department which shall meet upon written notice to the other party but not more often than quarterly to discuss safety-related issues.
-The committee shall consist of no more than two management representatives and two Union representatives or stewards unless agreed to otherwise.
+The Union and Employer agree to establish a standing ASEA safety and health committee.
+The ASEA safety and health committee shall meet upon written notice to the other party but not more often than quarterly to discuss safety-related issues.
+The committee shall consist of two management representatives and two representatives from the Union

-14.05 TOOLS AND EQUIPMENT
+14.05 Tools and Equipment